-Residential rehabilitation tends to have the best success rates because it isolates users from their triggers while building the skills and confidence they need to say no to alcohol.
+Inpatient alcohol rehabilitation tends to have the best success rates because it isolates users from their triggers while building the skills and confidence they need to say no to alcohol.
 However, it does have its downsides.

 The Downsides of Residential Treatment

 The patient will need to take time off work; in most cases, the Federal Medical Leave Act and the Americans with Disabilities Act will offer at least some protection.